kteender/kteender.github.io/_posts/technical-blog/2026-09-14-receipt-printer.md

 ---
 title: "KTCG.ART | Using Python to Do Thermal Printer Printouts"
-shortname: "Fortune Printouts with Python"
+shortname: "Fortune Printouts with Python and ESC/POS"
 date: "2026-09-14"
 tags:
   - "thermal-printer"